 Established in 1970, our mission is simple: we believe that music, and the chance to participate in high-quality musical activities, should be open to every young person.

 Music for Youth is about nurturing not only the next generation of musical talent, but the next generation full stop.
-Whether you're a virtuoso violinist, or blindingly-skilled beatboxer, a young person who's never had the chance to experience live music, or the leader of a primary school choir just starting out, we have something for you, or for the young people you work with.
+Whether you're a violinist, or beatboxer, a young person who's never had the chance to experience live music, or the leader of a primary school choir just starting out, we have something for you, or for the young people you work with.
+We pride ourselves on being open, accessible, and welcoming, so don't be shy.

 (Heard enough?
 Excited already?
 Click on Events to jump right in and check out all the different opportunities to get involved with near you!)